JanaMahran/PPC/README.md

 ## **At the Crossroads**

-Project Title is a description of the project and its purpose.

 ## **Introduction**

 Simulateur d'un Carrefour en Python dans le cadre de notre projet Programmation Parallele et Concurrente